ESCOMP/CTSM/doc/source/tech_note/Crop_Irrigation/CLM50_Tech_Note_Crop_Irrigation.rst

 (:ref:`Lawrence et al. 2016 <Lawrenceetal2016>`).
 For more details about how crop distributions are determined, see Chapter :numref:`rst_Transient Landcover Change`.

-CLM5 includes eight actively managed crop types (temperate soybean, tropical soybean, temperate corn, tropical corn, spring wheat, cotton, rice, and sugarcane) that are chosen based on the availability of corresponding algorithms in AgroIBIS and as developed by :ref:`Badger and Dirmeyer (2015)<BadgerandDirmeyer2015>` and described by :ref:`Levis et al. (2016)<Levisetal2016>`.
-The representations of sugarcane, rice, cotton, tropical corn, and tropical soy are new in CLM5.
+CLM5 includes ten actively managed crop types (temperate soybean, tropical soybean, temperate corn, tropical corn, spring wheat, cotton, rice, sugarcane, miscanthus, and switchgrass) that are chosen based on the availability of corresponding algorithms in AgroIBIS and as developed by :ref:`Badger and Dirmeyer (2015)<BadgerandDirmeyer2015>` and described by :ref:`Levis et al. (2016)<Levisetal2016>` and :ref:`Cheng et al. (2019)<Chengetal2019>`.
+The representations of sugarcane, rice, cotton, tropical corn, tropical soy, miscanthus, and switchgrass are new in CLM5.
 Sugarcane and tropical corn are both C4 plants and are therefore represented using the temperate corn functional form.
 Tropical soybean uses the temperate soybean functional form, while rice and cotton use the wheat functional form.
 In tropical regions, parameter values were developed for the Amazon Basin, and planting date window is shifted by six months relative to the Northern Hemisphere.
+Plantation areas of bioenergy crops are projected to expand throughout the 21st century as a major energy source to replace fossil fuels and mitigate climate changes.
+Miscanthus and switchgrass are perennial bioenergy crops and have quite different physiological traits and land management practices than annual crops, such as longer growing seasons, higher productivity, and less demands for nutrients and water.
+About 70% of their aboveground biomass (leaf & livestem) is removed at harvest for biofuels.
+Parameter values were developed by using observation data collected at the University of Illinois Energy Farm located in Central Midwestern United States (:ref:`Cheng et al., 2019<Chengetal2019>`).

 In addition, CLM’s default list of plant functional types (pfts) includes an irrigated and unirrigated unmanaged C3 crop (:numref:`Table Crop plant functional types`) treated as a second C3 grass.